Mandarin Fitness Weight Loss

 Crime Prevention In Lincolnshire – If It Seems Too Good To Be True…

 If it seems too good to be true, it probably is!
 We all love a bargain and the majority of us would welcome some extra money.
 Be cautious because there are a lot of fraudsters out there.
 Consequently, the chances of you being targeted by fraudsters is high.
 As a result, you need to always be on your guard.
 NEVER give your bank details out.

 If fraudsters contact you posing as your bank and ask for your PIN and/or bank details to ‘pass the security’ rest assured that it’s a SCAM!
 Your bank or credit card company will never ask for those details.
+Be one step ahead of the fraudsters by setting up security measures with your bank or credit card company.
+Contact them to discuss your telephone and online security measures.

 Holiday Romance, Romance & Family Fraud